sobcza11/Health-Informatics-JH/README.md

 <h2 align="center">Health Informatics</h2>

-A **five-course series** completed through **Johns Hopkins University**, as part of their **Certificate in Health Informatics**.
+A **five-course series** completed through **Johns Hopkins University**, as part of their course in **Health Informatics**.
 This program explores the socio-technical, organizational, and analytical foundations of digital transformation in healthcare.

 ---